When Distraction is a Good Thing: Managing Chronic Pain

 7. Deep Breathing

-Diaphragmatic breathing is a basic technique that accessible and can be done anywhere.
+Diaphragmatic breathing is a basic technique that is accessible and can be done anywhere.
 It can be done seated, standing, or lying on your back.
-To start, place your hands on your abdomen to feel the abdomen rise and rib cage expand with each inhale.
+To start, place your hands on your abdomen to feel it rise and rib cage expand with each inhale.
 Then exhale slowly through your nose, feeling your abdomen release and rib cage relax.

-If you are new to this technique, it may require a little practice to breathe in this manner as many individuals breathe with their chest and shoulders.
-Start with one minute and slowly increase your time to a length that works for you.
+If you are new to this technique, it may require practice, as many individuals breathe with their chest and shoulders.
+Start with one minute and gradually increase your time to a length that works for you.
 Having a quiet space to practice this technique is ideal.
-However, slow, deep breathing can come in handy anywhere.
-Deep breathing can help to reduce stress and bring you into a calmer relaxed state.
+However, slow, deep breathing can be done anywhere.
+Deep breathing can help to reduce stress and bring you into a calmer, relaxed state.

 One small change can go a long way on the road to feeling better.

-I specialize in supporting the fitness and wellness of folks living with autoimmune diseases.
+I specialize in supporting the fitness and well of folks living with autoimmune diseases.

 MD 7.5.20 b.jpg